serverless/examples/aws-node-twilio-send-text-message/README.md

         TWILIO_PHONE_NUMBER: YOUR-TWILIO-PHONE-NUMBER-HERE
       ```

-      If you want to use encrypted API keys, see our [encrypted environment variables example](https://github.com/serverless/examples/tree/master/aws-node-env-variables-encrypted-in-a-file)
+      If you want to use encrypted API keys, see our [encrypted environment variables example](https://github.com/serverless/examples/tree/v4/aws-node-env-variables-encrypted-in-a-file)

 5. Install the dependencies required by the service
       ```bash
-      npm i --only=prod
+      npm install --omit=dev
       ```

 6. Deploy the service